Pieter1821/Pieter1821/README.md

 # 💫 About Me:

-Greetings!
-I'm Pieter Deane, a dedicated software developer adept at crafting elegant and user-friendly websites.
+Hello, I’m Pieter Deane, a dedicated software developer adept at crafting elegant and user-friendly websites.
 I thrive on problem-solving and bring creativity to every project.
 Beyond coding, I enjoy running and experimenting with new recipes in the kitchen.

-Let's build something extraordinary together!
+I also have some prompt engineering skills that allow me to create better AI-generated content and applications.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Pieter1821)](https://git.io/streak-stats)